isislab-unisa/3dify/README.md

 The application does not support logging in yet, but it is already designed with the capabilities to do so, and this is why users can already see buttons for logging in and out.
 This functionality will be enabled in future versions.

+The WebGL front-end, developed using the Unity game engine, allows users to preview an initial version of their avatar based on the image uploaded to the web application described above.

+After initial facial feature inference and avatar generation, the application displays a high-fidelity rendering of the fully animated avatar.
+This avatar includes a mesh with attached materials and textures, as well as a skeleton for use in applications such as XR and video games.

+If the user is not satisfied with the initial results, the application offers extensive customization of facial features, including the head, eyes, nose, hair, and other details, using the panel on the left.

+Customization is done by adjusting position and size values using sliders or by selecting from graphical options (eyes, hair, etc.).

+By pressing the Build button in the lower left corner, the user initiates the avatar generation pipeline.
+This process, which takes more than 10 seconds, sends the new face parameters to the backend services to generate a modified version of the avatar.

 ## Architecture

 The application front end architecture comprises a web application, a file store, and a NoSQL database.